Wireless signal extenders, also called repeaters, are often misunderstood and while they can help a network greatly they also have there limitations.

-Some router have a built-in power booster that will increase the output of the unit.
+Some routers have a built-in power booster that will increase the output of the unit.

 They are placed away from the router but within enough range to still get a signal.

-Using its built-in electronics it boost low WiFi signal and talks back to the router so a user can get online.
+Using its built-in electronics it will boost a low WiFi signal and talk back to the router so a user can get online.

 Wireless Access Points

-If a signal is too far away than a extender will not be able to boost it since it can not see it.
+If a signal is too far away an extender will not be able to boost it since it can not see it.

 This often happens in detached building or other situations that a source router has too much distance.

 A wireless AP can be setup by running a wired Ethernet cable from the router to the AP.